Skip to main content

 • Mananatili ito magpakailanman

-Anumang pahayag ninoman na ang Biblia ay “tao lang gumawa” ay hindi lamang nagpapakita ng may kakulangan sa kaalaman sa Kasulatan, kundi tahasang pagsalungat sa patotoo ng Diyos tungkol sa Kanyang sariling Salita.
+Anumang pahayag sinoman na ang Biblia ay diumano “tao lang gumawa” ay hindi lamang nagpapakita ng may kakulangan sa kaalaman sa Kasulatan, kundi tahasang pagsalungat sa patotoo ng Diyos tungkol sa Kanyang sariling Salita.

 Maaaring ibahagi, i-print, ipangaral, o i-repost ang mga artikulo dito kung hindi ito babaguhin, panananatilihin ang tema ng layunin, hindi ipagbibili o gagamitin para kumita, at may malinaw na link pabalik sa blog na ito.